 - Kitchen gadgets, appliances and accessories

 - Craigslist.
-Furniture, books, textbooks, bikes, kitchen
+Furniture, books, textbooks, bikes and kitchenware

 - Photos.
-Take photos of the items from a few different angles
+Take photos of the items from a few different angles.

-Be wary of scammers posing as buyers.
+5. In deciding who to sell your item to, be wary of scammers posing as buyers.
 Here are some helpful tips and things to look out for: